Summer activities in the Chamonix Valley

 For those seeking a more relaxing holiday there are less hair-raising option: a day at the spa, some retail therapy, an afternoon of pampering.

 The car-free centre of town is full of atmosphere and very cosmopolitan, with cobbled streets and squares and beautiful old buildings built around the fast-running glacial river.
 The mood is lively and bustling with a good variety of shops, bars, restaurants and cafes.

 The temperature is generally 5-6°C hotter in Chamonix than in the South of England (25-26°C May/June and Sept/Oct and 28/32°C July/Aug).

-Just let our in-resort team, Mountain Lifestyle, know your perfect activity tick list and they can help to organise it:
+Just let our in-resort team know your perfect activity tick list and we can help to organise it: